Tencent/Biny/ReadMe.md

 Q: What is the difference between a framework and a traditional PHP framework?
 What are the advantages?

-A: Biny is a framework with high degree of freedom, unlike other frameworks that need to configure various routes, automatically load classes, and complex namespaces.
+A: Biny is a framework with high degree of freedom, unlike other frameworks that need to configure various routes, relying on external components.
 These are unnecessary in Biny and can be quickly used with simple rules.
+At the same time, the framework has been integrated with the autoload mechanism.
 From the developer's point of view, the functionality is very simple to use.
 It defaults to strong security.
 From the framework level, the applications is completely shielded from SQL injection and XSS injection.

 Q: What is the performance of the Biny framework?